-Primary care model ups African Americans' glycemic controlApril 5th, 2013 in Health /
+Primary care model ups African Americans' glycemic controlApril 5, 2013 in Medicine & Health / Health

 (HealthDay)—A primary care strategy targeting rural, low-income, African-American patients with type 2 diabetes is associated with improved glycemic control, according to research published in March/April issue of the Annals of Family Medicine.